Skip to main content Skip to main navigation Skip to footer

 Open learning opportunities - just drop by and join in

-Do you want to experience how exciting studying at RWU can be and are you interested in artificial intelligence, robotics or topics from the fields of mathematics, computer science, natural sciences and technology?
+Do you want to experience how exciting studying at RWU can be and are you interested in topics from the fields of mathematics, computer science, natural sciences and technology?
 Then simply drop by our open workshops - every week and without prior registration!

 Get active yourself in the Math and STEM Workshop and work on topics from the fields of mathematics, computer science, natural sciences and technology.
 You will receive support from students and experts who will be on hand with help and advice.
 You also have the opportunity to use modern technologies, VR tools, creative methods and our innovative learning spaces: from the Immersive LearningLab to the film and podcast studio.
 Perfect for working on your own STEM projects or creatively implementing school assignments.